top of page

 • 10 players maximum on defense at a time; 3 females are required. (any less may result in a penalty; see penalties)

-• substitutions - a player cannot sub for a team if they also play in the same league (however the opposing team may allow it if they are okay with this).
+• a player cannot sub for another team if they also play on the same league day (however, the opposing team can 'okay' this if desired).

 penalties & coed gender rules:

-• 3 females SHOULD be ON the field AT ALL TIMES and bat for each team TO AVOID PENALTIES.
+• 3 females SHOULD be ON the field AT ALL TIMES and must bat for their team TO AVOID PENALTIES.

 • If A TEAM DOES NOT HAVE 3+ FEMALES ON THE FIELD by 10-minutes of the start - PENALTIES OCCUR.